Sunscreen 101: Complete Guide to Daily Sun Protection

 Experts agree: sunscreen should always be the last step in your morning skincare routine.
 Applying other products on top can reduce its effectiveness.

 Pro tip: Use an antioxidant serum under your sunscreen to boost its protection.
-A vitamin C serum—especially one with vitamin E and ferulic acid—can multiply the effectiveness of both ingredients.
-For example, products like Torriden Cellmazing Vita-C Brightening Ampoule and JUMISO All Day Vitamin VC-IP 10 Firming Serum are excellent options.
+A vitamin C serum—especially one combined with vitamin E and ferulic acid—can enhance overall photoprotection and help neutralize free radicals generated by UV exposure.

 Sunscreen Myths and Everyday Situations